pilotmoon/PopClip-Extensions/README.md

 |General failure|Return status code `1`|Raise error with code `501`.
 Example AppleScript: `error "any text" number 501`.|
 |Failure with settings|Return status code `2`|Raise error with code `502`.
 Example AppleScript: `error "any text" number 502`.|

-Here is an example of a Ruby script that could be used in a shell script extension (with the `Command Interpreter` set to `/usr/bin/ruby`) and the `After` key set to `paste-result`.
+Here is an example of a Ruby script that could be used in a shell script extension (with the `Script Interpreter` set to `/usr/bin/ruby`) and the `After` key set to `paste-result`.

     input=ENV['POPCLIP_TEXT']
     # make the text ALL CAPS